Nikothaboss/smart-saver/README.md

 Welcome to **Smart Saver** – a budgeting and savings app built with **Next.js**, **Prisma**, **PostgreSQL**, and full test coverage.

-This guide covers everything you need to get started with development, including database setup, Prisma tools, and test runners.
+This guide covers everything you need to get started with development, including database setup, Prisma tools, test runners, and authentication setup.

 ---